hey-aw/langchain-extract/README.md

 [![](https://dcbadge.vercel.app/api/server/6adMQxSpJS?compact=true&style=flat)](https://discord.gg/6adMQxSpJS)
 [![Open Issues](https://img.shields.io/github/issues-raw/langchain-ai/langchain-extract)](https://github.com/langchain-ai/langchain-extract/issues)

 `langchain-extract` is a simple web server that allows you to extract information from text and files using LLMs.
-It is build using [FastAPI](https://fastapi.tiangolo.com/), [LangChain](https://python.langchain.com/) and [Postgresql](https://www.postgresql.org/).
+It is built using [FastAPI](https://fastapi.tiangolo.com/), [LangChain](https://python.langchain.com/) and [Postgresql](https://www.postgresql.org/).

 The backend closely follows the [extraction use-case documentation](https://python.langchain.com/docs/use_cases/extraction) and provides a reference implementation of an app that helps to do extraction over data using LLMs.